elchericito/prive-docs/managing-subscriptions/editing-subscriptions-for-your-subscribers.md

 To change a customer email address please reach out to [**cs@tryprive.com**](mailto:cs@tryprive.com)

 Subscribers nor merchants can make changes at this time to email addresses because the subscription contract is tied to the email address and is used to leverage the one-time password portal.
-Prive customer support can assist with this functionality should it be needed.
+Recurly Commercecustomer support can assist with this functionality should it be needed.

 ### Set Delivery/Renewal